 A detailed evaluation of simulated flows during the late wet/early dry seasons was conducted to highlight the differences between Scenarios 1, 2 and 3.
 Flows for November 1 through January 31 for each simulation year under Burnt Store Road from Greenwell Branch, Durden Creek, Yucca Pens Creek, and Hog Branch for Scenarios 1, 2 and 3 are compared in Table 6.
 Scenario 3 maintains benefits from Scenarios 1 and 2.
 Despite climate change impacts on the hydrology of both Babcock Webb and Yucca Pens, restoration measures continue to provide additional hydrologic benefits in Yucca Pens in extending the duration of positive discharges to tide during the early dry season.
 Scenario 3 provides, on average, 65% more flow to tidal creeks during the late wet season and early dry season than Scenario 1.
+In spite of climate change impacts on the hydrology of both Babcock Webb and Yucca Pens, Scenario 3 provides additional hydrologic benefits in Yucca Pens when compared to Scenario 1 in extending the duration of positive discharges to tide during the early dry season.

 Table 6.
-Simulated flows under Burnt Store Road for Scenarios 1, 2 and 3,Greenwell Branch to Hog Branch
+Simulated flows under Burnt Store Road for Scenarios 1, 2 and 3, Greenwell Branch to Hog Branch